cardangi/VouInvadirSeuSite.py/README.md

 Mysql bruteforce, ftp bruteforce, rdp bruteforce, dir's finders, a lot of sqli testers, xss tester, lfi, rfi, admin's finder, fuzzing, doing a advanced pentest.

 ## Timing:
 It is supposed to be slow.
 Mostly aggressive options from all scanners.
-(Yeah, if theres an IDS they will know, how much emotion, the better. {The tools are all used in a way to try to bypass firewalls, ids and ips.
-Relax kiddo} )
+(Yeah, if theres an IDS they will know, how much emotion, the better.) {The tools are all used in a way to try to bypass firewalls, ids and ips.
+Relax kiddo}
-The full execution can go from 5 minutes to 1 hour, so just relax and wait.
+The full execution can go from 5 minutes to 1 hour, so just relax and wait. }

 ## Requirements:
  - Kali Linux updated